jmtritch/jmtritch.github.io/eda/impute_us_teachers/index.md

-# Working with missing data to estimate the total number of U.S. teachers by state
+# Working with missing data - Total number of U.S. teachers by state
 ---

 This dataset comes from the [National Center for Education Statistics](https://nces.ed.gov/surveys/sass/tables/sass1112_2013314_t1s_001.asp), and it includes the total number of teachers by state.
 [Download the dataset here](state_teachers_2011-12).
 This data was collected during the 2011-2012 School and Staffing Survey.

 We can see that some states are missing data:

 ```R
 # Import the libraries
 suppressMessages(library(dplyr))

 # Import the data
 df_states = read.csv('state_teachers_2011-12.csv', header=TRUE)
 cat('Total Rows:', nrow(df_states))
 head(df_states, 3)

 # Show the rows missing data
 cat('States with missing data:')
 df_states[is.na(df_states$TEACHERS),]
 ```

 <div class="output">
 <pre>
 Total Rows: 50